Club meeting dates and more

 Baptist Church, 675 Keen Way, Medford

-Brief discussion on soils…properties and composition.
+A brief discussion on soils…properties and composition.
 This is for our club novices and was requested.
 Covering the importance of correct soil mixes for conifer and hardwood bonsai.
 Then Lee will conduct a “root over rock” workshop.
 Members are required to bring their own trees, pots, rocks, tools, etc. Lee will be bringing supplemental soils, rocks, pots, wire and muck.
 He has also gathered a bunch of good sun moss for the students to use and will show us a barrier building technique that he learned from Ryan that may help stabilize root over rock plantings.

 Sunday 31 March – 9 AM to 3 PM

 Rec Room at the “Aspen on the Creek” trailer park, 2252 Table Rock Road.
 This site is only 1 mile off/west of I-5 Exit 30, next to area attraction Railroad Park.
 The Rec Room is in the center of the trailer court and obvious when you enter.
-Workshop timing

 Members will bring in bonsai that they need help/direction with.
 A critique of their tree, followed by some hands-on work between Lee and tree owner to assist in furthering the bonsai’s progress.
 No repotting, rather pruning, shaping and wiring.
 You may bring more than one bonsai for critiquing, but Lee will only do one member’s bonsai at a time…then move on to a second tree if time permits.
 Please bring a drop cloth, tools (if you have them) and perhaps some wire.
 The Rec Room is a very nice facility, so we need to keep our mess to a minimum.
 There is a full kitchen, restrooms and handicap access to the building.
 Parking is available behind the building.